 4. Try Being Positive

 A person who doesn’t love their job will grow more and more dissatisfied with it with each passing moment.
-Needless to say, this is a first step towards becoming an emotional vampire.
+Needless to say, this is the first step towards becoming an emotional vampire.

 So, if fresh recruits and people in entry-level positions see that you’re absolutely miserable, what are they to expect in the future?

-Building relationships is not and area where you lack experience; this is something you’ve been doing your entire life.
+Building relationships is not an area where you lack experience; this is something you’ve been doing your entire life.